quantumion/PyVCAM-old/README.md

 PyVCAM Wrapper is a Python3.X wrapper for the PVCAM SDK.
 This project is a fork of the [PyVCAM Wrapper](https://github.com/Photometrics/PyVCAM) developed by the [Teledyne Photometrics](https://github.com/Photometrics) team and is dependent on PyVCAM v2.1.5.
+The PVCAM SDK is developed solely by Teledyne Photometrics.

 ## Getting Started